 Getting Personal to Get More Business.

 In case you haven’t heard, we’re in the age of big data.
-Big data can help marketers utilize personalized information in many ways.
+Big data is another important digital marketing trend for 2018.
+It can help marketers utilize personalized information in many ways.
 It can segment audiences out of massive databases allowing marketers to create messaging that is singularly one-to-one with their customers.
 This allows them to speak directly to customers who are predisposed to their products or services.

 Much of this information gathering is now being done by Marketing Automation software.
 It not only tracks and analyzes audiences, but also keeps track of what kinds of messaging they react to.
 In other words, these automated systems can analyze a campaign’s effectiveness.
 This capability has not gone unnoticed by major corporations, like Netflix or Amazon or Spotify.
 They have already developed branded content for targeted audiences based on automated feedback.

 Digital Behavioral Scientist, Jillian Ney says, “2018 will be the year that social intelligence grows up… more and more brands will focus on customer experience branding, coupled with the advanced use of customer data in the organization.”